uttesh/uttesh/README.md

 I am a full stack developer, passionate about coding, most of the time I will be going through the new technology trends and tried to develop a POCs, libraries and contribute to the open-source projects.

 - 👨🏽‍💻 Currently working on building bots and libraries.
+- 😊 Working on IOT/Raspberry Pi POC and products
 - 🤝 Learning on AI/ML analytics and data science.
 - 😊 Willing to contribute to opensource development projects.
 - 💬 Ask me about anything related to the development and provide suggestions on developing the libraries or if you need any help in development.